Annette Franz: Culture is the operating system: how leaders connect employee and customer experience globally

 Executive summary

 For Annette Franz, founder and CEO of CX Journey Inc., customer experience goes beyond being just a department.
 It’s a key part of business culture.
-Speaking with Phrase CEO Georg Ell and host Jason Hemingway on our In other words podcast, Annette explains why culture must function as the “operating system” of any organization that aims to connect employee and customer experiences at a global scale.
+Speaking with Phrase CEO Georg Ell and host Jason Hemingway on our In Other Words podcast, Annette explains why culture must function as the “operating system” of any organization that aims to connect employee and customer experiences at a global scale.

 The most successful leaders, she argues, treat culture as a deliberate design choice, built on core values, lived behaviors, and constant feedback loops.
 Aligning leadership, embedding local nuance, and codifying non-negotiables enables organizations to scale culture without diluting authenticity.